-Plate-based scATAC methods, similar to RNA analysis, could perform better than the dropletbased method used here (Xu et al., 2021).
-The droplet-based approaches, however, allow processing of several samples with thousands of cells each, which is needed to resolve cell types in complex tissues.
+The droplet-based approaches used here allow processing of several samples with thousands of cells each, which is needed to resolve cell types in complex tissues.
 Their throughput can be further improved by multiplexing samples combined with overloading the chip (Han et al., 2022).
+On the other hand, plate-based scATAC methods, similar to scRNA-seq, could perform better than the droplet-based method used here (Xu et al., 2021).
 Thus, it will be interesting to compare the sensitivity of our scTurboATAC protocol to plated-based scATAC-seq methods and to evaluate its integration into multiplexing approaches.

-As stated above, the relationship between enhancer activity, transcription factor binding and gene expression is of general interest (Fulco et al., 2019;Riegel et al., 2023;Uyehara and Apostolou, 2023).
+As stated above, the relationship between enhancer activity, transcription factor binding and gene expression is of general interest (Fulco et al., 2019; Riegel et al., 2023; Uyehara and Apostolou, 2023).
 Techniques exist that allow the integration of separately acquired data types from the same sample.
 However, it is difficult to separate biological differences from confounding technical biases that need to be removed via the integration.
 Multiome readouts overcome this problem but frequently provide lower sensitivity (Dimitriu et al., 2022).
 Thus, improving sensitivity for each individual readout is crucial.
-To this end, we here also adapted and optimized loading of Tn5 to make it compatible with existing multiome workflows for which the adapter configuration is unknown.
+To this end, we adapted and optimized loading of Tn5 to make it compatible with existing multiome workflows for which the adapter configuration is unknown.
 Furthermore, we demonstrate that our scMultiome-ATAC protocol improved data quality and reduced sparsity without affecting scRNA-seq data quality.
+An alternative approach has been published using two Tn5 reactions-one for chromatin accessibility and a second round after cDNA synthesis (Xu et al., 2022).
+This study showed similar (but not higher)